monero-project/monero-site/_posts/2019-12-03-core-team-general-fund.md

 ## Administration of the General Fund

 The Core Team as a group has existed from the very early days of Monero, and its responsibilities have evolved over the years.
-For a write up of the responsibilities that the team considers itself responsible for nowadays (that is, trusted by the community to take care of), see https://web.getmonero.org/2018/03/01/core-team-announcement.html.
+For a write up of the responsibilities that the team considers itself responsible for nowadays (that is, trusted by the community to take care of), see {{ site.baseurl }}/2018/03/01/core-team-announcement.html.
 These responsibilities tend to diminish as the project moves forward and some structures are changing; for instance, reproducible builds are a big step forward to provide binaries to the community without having to blindly trust any of us.

 A responsibility that remains fully in our hands is to administer and/or escrow financial donations to the project.
 In practice it means: